Couple jailed for 26 years of sexual and physical abuse

 "Now everyone is going to know who you are and what you are."

-As Judge Crayton sentenced the step-father, who sat emotionless with his arms crossed for most of the hearing, his wife was removed from the court.
+As Judge Crayton sentenced the man, who sat emotionless with his arms crossed for most of the hearing, his wife was removed from the court.

 The judge described the offending as very serious sexual and physical violence towards vulnerable victims.